JuliaGraphics/Luxor.jl/docs/src/transforms.md

 For basic transformations of the drawing space, use `scale(sx, sy)`, `rotate(a)`, and `translate(tx, ty)`.

-`translate()` shifts the current 0/0 point by the specified amounts in x and y.
+`translate()` shifts the current axes by the specified amounts in x and y.
 It's relative and cumulative, rather than absolute:

 ```@example
 using Luxor, Colors # hide
-Drawing(400, 200, "assets/figures/translate.png") # hide
+Drawing(600, 200, "assets/figures/translate.png") # hide
 background("white") # hide
 srand(1) # hide
 setline(1) # hide